bgoonz/web-dev-notes-resource-site/2-content/work-life/Open-Source/Starting an Open Source Project.md

 [](#you-did-it)You did it!
 --------------------------

 Congratulations on open sourcing your first project.
 No matter the outcome, working in public is a gift to the community.
-With every commit, comment, and pull request, you’re creating opportunities for yourself and for others to learn and grow.
+With every commit, comment, and pull request, you're creating opportunities for yourself and for others to learn and grow.

 [Source](https://opensource.guide/starting-a-project/#launching-your-own-open-source-project)